doug-wade/generator-koa-angular/app/templates/_README.md

     # See if any dependencies are out of date
     gulp checkDependencies

+    # Upgrade any out of date dependencies and save them to package.json
+    gulp upgradeDependencies

     # Remove all the generated build code
     gulp clean

-### Note for Node.js
+### Note for Node.js v0.x
-The gulp mocha target uses generators, which require the --harmony flag on Node.js.
+The gulp mocha target uses generators, which require the --harmony flag on Node.js v0.x.
 So, to invoke the mocha task or the test task, gulp must be invoked using node, e.g.

     node --harmony `which gulp` test
     node --harmony `which gulp` mocha